symblai/symbl-docs/javascript-sdk/tutorials/get-realtime-transcription-js-sdk.md

 Symbl provides various insights from the call.
 The main insights categories are `question` and `action_item`.
-To include insights in processing, you need to specify them in the configuration like so:
+To include insights in processing, you need to specify them in the configuration as follows:

 ```js